jozhw/multimodal_learning_T1/README.md

 # multimodal_lucid
-Code for multimodal model training using multiple data fusion techniques for LUCID (Low-dose Understanding, Cellular Insights, and Molecular Discoveries)
+Code for multimodal model training using multiple data fusion techniques for LUCID (Low-dose Understanding, Cellular Insights, and Molecular Discoveries).

+Even though LUCID specifically focuses on low does settings, since we do not have access to clean LDR-induced cancer specific datasets right now, we are using comparative datasets from the public TCGA data resource.

 Task: